front-end-foundations/Introduction/readme.md

 Try:

-- Use the inspector to set the em tag to `display: block`, and then try `positon: absolute; top: 10px`
+- Use the inspector to set the em tag to `display: block`, and then try `position: absolute; top: 10px`

 ### HTML, CSS and JavaScript Comments